Table of Contents[Hide][Show]

 Artificial sweeteners like aspartame have been linked to a wide range of potential adverse effects, including headaches, behavioural disorders, hormone disruption, mental stress, cancer, increased risk of stroke and cardiovascular issues.
 In general, we suggest you stay away from aspartame.

-Saccharin and Acesulfame-K may negatively impact the gut bacteria, affect glucose and insulin metabolism, and have been associated with greater risk of stroke and cardiovascular issues.
+Saccharin and Acesulphame-K may negatively impact the gut bacteria, affect glucose and insulin metabolism, and have been associated with greater risk of stroke and cardiovascular issues.

 Alternative Sweetener Options